 Why Do They Matter?

 What do you do when you need to find something on the Internet?
 We Google it, right?
 Google’s search engine has become so dominant that we actually use it as a verb to describe a web search.
-When we want to find a plumber, a lawyer, or the best pizza in our city, we type those search terms in and away we go.
+When we want to find a plumber, a lawyer, or the best pizza in our city, we type those search terms in, and away we go.
 Keywords matter because, by properly harnessing them, we make ourselves more visible to clients looking for us.
 The Internet is a massive marketplace and it’s easy to get lost in it.
-Keywords are important because the put your business on the front end of the street, not by being fancy or sneaky, but by telling people exactly what you do.
+Keywords are important because they put your business on the front end of the street, not by being fancy or sneaky, but by telling people exactly what you do.

 How Do I Pick the Right Ones?

 Picking the right keywords is actually very easy.
-The key thing to pay attention to volume, the number of searches each word is getting.
+The key thing to pay attention to volume, is the number of searches each word is getting.
 How do you find this information?
 There are actually a number of great web-based research tools available, such as SpyFu and KWFinder.
 Find the one that works for you and start looking.
 Don’t be afraid to experiment with variations and add other words to form small phrases (long-tail keywords).
 Those experiments just may help you find the perfect word to reach your clients.